PA-TEC - Pennsylvania Transit Expansion Coalition - Home

 We note this because until 2010, Bucks County had continued to endorse the reactivation of the Fox Chase-Newtown line as a vital transportation corridor to the municipalities in Bucks County that have little to no access to mass transit.
 Once the Bryn Athyn inspired and Montgomery County led charge to convert the line to a trail took hold, Bucks County, with the help of ex-Commissioner (and pal of SEPTA boss Pat Deon) Charley Martin who quashed any discussion of restoration of commuter service.

-Is there a future for the Route 15 Rail line?
+Is There a Future for the Route 15 Rail Line?

-SEPTA PCC-II Route 15 trolley
+SEPTA PCC-II Route 15 Trolley

 Ex-SEPTA RDC Railcar in use for Vermont Commuter Rail